 Community Groups such as the Cashmere Stream Care Group and the Ōpāwaho Heathcote River Network will need to maintain their advocacy for protection of the river and for effective application of erosion and sediment controls.

-But one obvious and significant answer is to re-forest significant areas of the Port Hills, something that has been advocated by ecologists, engineers and planners since at least the 1970s and which is Objective 1.7 of the current draft CCC Stormwater Management Plan now open for feedback until 31 August.
+But one obvious and significant answer is to re-forest significant areas of the Port Hills, something that has been advocated by ecologists, engineers and planners since at least the 1970s and which is likely to get some funding in the current CCC Annual Plan.

 In pockets, largely in gullies that have not been completely stripped of vegetation, community groups are commencing this work, a fine example being the Summit Road Society’s planting of the Avoca Valley.